BarisAlbayrakIEEE/PersistentDAG/README.md

 while a background thread keeps inspecting and updating the states of the nodes. see the [Concurrency](#5-Concurrency) section for the details.

-## 3. Data Structures and Memory Management:
+## 3. Data Structures and Memory Management
 DAG stores the contained data in a VectorTree which is a fully persistent data structure and relies on the data sharing. see [persistent vector tree](VectorTree.h) for the details.